-Approximately 93% of patients with previously untreated chronic lymphocytic leukemia/small lymphocytic lymphoma (CLL/SLL) and del17p responded to treatment with the next-generation Bruton tyrosine kinase (BTK) inhibitor zanubrutinib, according to results from the phase III SEQUOIA trial.
-Its safety profile also was consistent with other BTK inhibitors, lead author Constantine S. Tam, MBBS, MD, from the Peter MacCallum Cancer Center and the University of Melbourne in Australia, reported in his presentation at the 2019 ASH Annual Meeting.
+Approximately 93% of patients with treatment-naïve chronic lymphocytic leukemia/small lymphocytic lymphoma (CLL/SLL) and del17p responded to treatment with the next-generation Bruton tyrosine kinase (BTK) inhibitor zanubrutinib, according to results from the phase III SEQUOIA trial.
+Its safety profile also was consistent with other BTK inhibitors, lead author Constantine S. Tam, MBBS, MD, from the Peter MacCallum Cancer Centre and the University of Melbourne in Australia, reported in his presentation at the 2019 ASH Annual Meeting.

 Ninety-three patients (85.3%) experienced adverse events (AEs).
 Common any-grade AEs (reported in ≥7.5% of patients) included contusion (20.2%), rash (11.0%), upper respiratory tract infection (10.1%), and nausea (10.1%).
 Grade ≥3 AEs were reported in 40 patients (36.7%), including 26 patients (23.9%) with a serious AE.
 The most common grade ≥3 AEs included neutropenia (n=11; 10.1%), pneumonia (n=4; 3.7%), and hypertension (n=3; 2.8%).
 One patient died of grade 5 pneumonia 8 days after receiving the last dose of zanubrutinib, the authors noted.

-The response rates seen with zanubrutinib treatment were high, with an overall response rate of 92.7%:
+Response rates seen with zanubrutinib treatment were high, with an overall response rate of 92.7%.
+This included:

 - 2 complete responses (1.9%)